alvinj/KotlinQuickReference/README.md

 }
 ````

-- Class declared on one line or multiple lines:
+- Examples of classes declared on one line or multiple lines:

 ````
 class Person (var firstName: String, var lastName: String)